Duality and Socle Generators for Residual Intersections: Definitions, Hypotheses and Notation

-For example, the strong hypothesis holds if $I$ is a Cohen-Macaulay ideal satisfying $G_{s}$, and $I$ is either an almost complete intersection ($s=g+1$) or a Cohen-Macaulay ideal of deviation 2 (s=g+2) \cite{AH}.
-It is also satisÞed for any ideal in the linkage class of a complete intersection \cite[1.11]{H}.
-Standard examples include perfect ideals of grade 2 and perfect Gorenstein ideals of grade 3 \cite{Wa}.
+For example, if $t=1$, then the Standard Hypothesis is equivalent to the condition that $R/I$ is Cohen-Macaulay and $I$ is generically a complete intersection.
+Also note that if $s = \dim R$ then the Strong Hypothesis is the same as the weak hypothesis, since the extra requirement is that the depth of $R/I^{t+1}$ is $\geq 0$. \smallbreak Assuming that the ideal $I$ satisfies $G_{s}$, the Strong Hypothesis holds, for example, if the Koszul homology modules $H_i(I)$ of some generating sequence of $I$ are Cohen-Macaulay in the range $0 \leq i \leq t$ \cite[2.10]{U}; in particular it holds for strongly Cohen-Macaulay ideals; and thus it is satisfied by Cohen-Macaulay almost complete intersection ideals, Cohen-Macaulay ideals of deviation 2 \cite[p.259]{AH}, and ideals in the linkage class of a complete intersection \cite[1.11]{H1}.
+Standard examples include perfect ideals of codimension 2 and perfect Gorenstein ideals of codimension 3 \cite[proof of the only theorem]{Wa}.

+The ideal of the Veronese surface in $\P^5$ satisfies the Standard hypothesis with $s=4$ and the Weak Hypothesis with $s=5$---this is the ideal that appears in the five conics problem of Chasles~\cite{C}.
+(It also satisfies ``sliding depth'' for the Koszul homology, so the general residual intersection $K:= (a_1,\dots, a_5):I$ is unmixed---see~\cite[2.3 and 3.3]{HVV}.
+By a Bertini argument as in the proof of Proposition~\ref{red lemma} the ideal $K$ is the homogeneous ideal of a set of reduced points.)